Possibilistic inferential models: a review: Conclusion

-There are far too many open problems to list out here, but below are a few that seem particularly interesting, touching on theory, methods, computation, and applications. \begin{itemize} \item {\em Which statistical hypotheses are afflicted with false confidence?} There is strong theoretical and empirical support for the claim that false confidence is caused by non-linearity, i.e., it's a consequence of probabilistic marginalization through non-linear functions of the full model parameter.
-But a precise characterization of what these hypotheses look like and how severe the affliction will be remains elusive. \item {\em What about IMs constructed based on models learned from training data?} The IM literature assumes that the model form is given, which is somewhat unrealistic.
-It's common in machine learning to use some training data to learn about certain aspects of the data-generating process, and then use that partially-trained model in follow-up studies for inference and prediction.
-In the present context, the ranking and/or the validification step can depend on training data.
-What can be said about the reliability of IMs constructed in this way? \item {\em How to scale up to higher dimensions?} The validity results presented in Section~\ref{SSS:valid} hold for all sample sizes and all parameter dimensions; the only result that assumes the model is ``low-dimensional'' is Theorem~\ref{thm:bvm} on efficiency.
+\begin{question} {\em How to scale up to higher dimensions?} The validity results presented in Section~\ref{SSS:valid} hold for all sample sizes and all parameter dimensions; the only result that assumes the model is ``low-dimensional'' is Theorem~\ref{thm:bvm} on efficiency.
 So, concerning scaling up to higher dimensions, the question boils down to computational and statistical efficiency.
 In high-dimensional problems, statistical efficiency is achieved through proper regularization, as discussed above, and work in this direction is in progress.
-From a computational perspective, new ideas are needed to leverage cutting edge strategies from both optimization and Monte Carlo integration, e.g., stochastic gradient descent.
+From a computational perspective, new ideas are needed to leverage cutting edge strategies from both optimization and Monte Carlo integration.
 I don't expect that brand new ideas are needed, so a good start would be novel combinations of different ideas.
-To be fair to IMs, Bayesians and frequentists have been working on high-dimensional problems for a while now, and the relevant computational problems haven't really been ``solved''---it's true that we generally know {\em how} to attempt optimization and sampling in high-dimensional problems, but we generally can't prove that these attempts actually work. \item {\em What about causal inference, differential privacy, etc?} Exciting applications nowadays involve causation \citep[e.g.,][]{imbens.rubin.book, pearl.causality.2009}, data privacy considerations \citep[e.g.,][]{garfinkel.dp.book, awan.wang.2025}, etc. There's no technical barrier preventing IMs from contributing to these efforts, especially given the extension in Section~\ref{S:beyond} above.
-It's just a matter of working out the details. \end{itemize}
+To be fair to IMs, Bayesians and frequentists have been working on high-dimensional problems for a while, and the relevant computational challenges haven't really been ``solved''---we generally know {\em how} to attempt optimization and sampling in high-dimensional problems, but we generally can't prove that these attempts actually work. \end{question}

+\begin{question} {\em What about causal inference, differential privacy, etc?} Exciting applications nowadays involve causation \citep[e.g.,][]{imbens.rubin.book, pearl.causality.2009}, data privacy considerations \citep[e.g.,][]{garfinkel.dp.book, awan.wang.2025}, etc. There's no fundamental barrier preventing IMs from contributing in these directions, especially given the extension in Section~\ref{S:beyond} above.
+It's just a matter of working out the details. \end{question}